How did the Resilience Shift start?

 What can I use to tell your story?

-We want you to spread the news about the Resilience Shift and provide here some materials you can use with your collaborators and teams.
+We want you to spread the news about the Resilience Shift with your collaborators and teams.
 Please get in touch via [email protected] with any feedback or requests for what you would find useful to help you share our work.

 You can find many of our event presentations on our slideshare site.

-We have also recently launched a video channel on youtube.
+We have also launched a video channel on youtube.